 Despite the passage of time, Porto Corsini still keeps that calm character that is typical of any fishing village.

-Considered the oldest among the sea villages in Ravenna, Porto Corsini is a tourist destination that privileges the sea and direct contact with nature, thanks to the rich forest behind the dunes that outlines its beach.
+Considered the oldest among the sea villages in Ravenna, Porto Corsini is a tourist destination that privileges the sea and direct contact with nature, thanks to the rich forest behind the dunes that outlines its beaches.

 It’s not by chance indeed that, like the nearby town of Casalborsetti, it offers several camping areas to fully enjoy a direct and free holiday, without frills.

-In Porto Corsini you mainly come for its beach, which is one of the widest in the Riviera, featuring many establishments and well-equipped facilities as well as wide areas of free beach, where you can happily lay under the sun.
+In Porto Corsini you mainly come for its stretch of beach, which is one of the widest in the Riviera, featuring many establishments and well-equipped facilities as well as wide areas of free beach, where you can happily lay under the sun.

 Frequented by fishermen and runners, it’s a great panoramic point to enjoy the beauty of the sea, but also for simpler reflexive walks.